Project-Magellan/.github/profile/README.md

 - Last updated on August 11th, 2025

 ## [Voyager](https://github.com/Project-Magellan/Voyager)
 This is our Minecraft launcher project.
 It is still a work-in-progress.
 I mainly started this as a little demo to practice my programming skills but I hope one day it could be a little more than that.
+I hope to finish the project by mid-2026.

 ##
 <p align=center>